 Application Essentials V: Non-Medical Extracurriculars and Experience

-And then there are just fun resolutions: I’m planning on playing the piano more in this coming year.
+And then there’s the consideration of maintaining a personal and pre-med life balance: I’m planning on playing the piano more in this coming year.
 Given the daily grind of medical school, it’s gone on the wayside for some time, but it’s always important to keep up with your life outside of medicine.
-Which brings us to today’s topic: extracurricular activities that aren’t medically-oriented, and how they fit into your application.
+Which brings us to today’s topic: non-medical extracurriculars, and how they fit into your application.

 But aren’t medical extracurriculars far more important?